pitosalas/cleancont/output/2019-04-12-Some-great-links-for-04_13_2019.md

 ---
 title: "Some great links for  04/13/2019"
-subtitle: "* [Hire People or Optimize Processes: A cost-benefit analysis for engineering leaders](<https://code..."
+subtitle: "* Hire People or Optimize Processes: A cost-benefit analysis for engineering leaders"
 category: "uncategorized"
 tags: []
 date: "2019-04-12"